mozilla/socorro-docs/docs/collector.rst

 failed saves.
 This file system would likely be an NFS mounted file system.

-After a crash is saved, there is an app called [[SocorroCrashMover]] that will transfer the crashes to HBase.
+After a crash is saved, there is an app called :ref:`crashmover-chapter` that will transfer the crashes to HBase.